emmajanedrews/base-template/_posts/2016-01-22-why-is-it-such-a-great-time-to-sell-in-sacramento.md

 youtube_alternate_image:
 youtube_code: 6HI9jCYqPSA
 ---

-{% include youtube.html %}
-There really is only one reason to buy or sell a home right now.
+{% include youtube.html %}There really is only one reason to buy or sell a home right now.
 That has to do with supply and demand.
 We have an extremely low supply of homes and a major demand for them.

 We only have about a 40-day supply of homes here in Sacramento, which is uncharacteristically low.
 A healthy market would have 4 months of supply, so we need homes on the market!
 Homes are selling within 25 days and if your home is priced well and in good condition, it could sell even faster.